SplatMesh: Interactive 3D Segmentation and Editing Using Mesh-Based Gaussian Splatting: Experiments

 To demonstrate the advantages of our method, we conduct a series of experiments aimed at providing comprehensive evidence of its capabilities in various aspects, including (1) novel view synthesis, (2) 3D mesh segmentation, and (3) 3D interactive editing.
 Detailed experimental settings and additional visualization results are provided in the Appendix.

-\paragraph{Datasets.} Our experiments are conducted on various datasets, including DTU \cite{jensen2014large}, NeRF Synthetic \cite{NeRF}, and NVOS \cite{ren2022neural}.
+\paragraph{Datasets.} Our experiments are conducted on various datasets, including DTU \cite{jensen2014large} and NeRF Synthetic \cite{NeRF}.
 For the DTU dataset \cite{jensen2014large}, we used the IDR \cite{yariv2020multiview} configuration, utilizing 15 scenes with images of 1600 × 1200 resolution and accompanying foreground masks.
 To facilitate metric evaluation for both rendering and mesh quality, we randomly selected $10\%$ of the images as a test split and used the remaining images for training.
 For the NeRF Synthetic dataset, we adhered to the official split guidelines.
-The NVOS dataset \cite{ren2022neural}, derived from the LLFF dataset \cite{mildenhall2019local}, features several forward-facing scenes.
-Each scene in NVOS includes a reference view with scribbles and a target view, accompanied by 2D segmentation masks.
+Due to page limitations, the results of our method on the DTU dataset are provided in the appendix.